 A recent survey of Manitobans found that 61 per cent believed that racism was a problem in the province.
 Another survey revealed that over a quarter of Manitoba respondents had experienced racism over the past year, while a further study found 58 per cent experienced racism during their lifetime.

-Unifor is asking the Stefanson government to establish an anti-racism consultation group to provide advice and strategies to combat racism, including using race-based data collection when creating or reviewing government programs or services.
+Unifor is asking the Kinew government to establish an anti-racism consultation group to provide advice and strategies to combat racism, including using race-based data collection when creating or reviewing government programs or services.

 We urge the province to remove systemic racism barriers and language barriers when it comes to accessing government services and public information.